How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 20.
 Schedule cron jobs during low-traffic hours

-WordPress uses something called cron jobs to handle behind-the-scenes tasks, like publishing scheduled posts or checking for updates.
-These usually run whenever someone visits your site, which can slow things down during busy periods.
+WordPress uses something called cron jobs to handle background tasks like publishing scheduled posts or checking for updates.
+By default, these run when someone visits your site, which can slow things down during busy periods.

-If you are not sure how to set this up, reach out to your hosting provider’s support team who should be able to help.
+If you’re not sure how to set this up, your hosting provider’s support team can usually help.

-Long blog posts with lots of images, videos, or embeds can slow down your site.
-Long articles are great for SEO and can keep people engaged, but they can also mean huge amounts of data to load all at once.
+Long blog posts with lots of images, videos, or embeds can slow your site down.
+While in-depth content is great for SEO and engagement, it can also mean a lot of data loading all at once.

-Breaking long posts into multiple pages or even turning them into a blog series helps:
+Breaking content into multiple pages or turning it into a short series can help:

 • Reduce initial page load time